 5. WHAT IS YOUR PRINCIPAL SHORTCOMING?

-Ever since a child I have been described as intense and conscientious.
+Since childhood I have been described as intense and conscientious.
 This can be a drawback in many situations, where I end up providing a high-quality product or service in comparison to the norm, when in fact a much superior product is not needed, or too slow.
 A more speedy completion, less stress or trouble, and a less intense approach is sometimes called for.
-I have also repeatedly found that my 6'2”, 200 lbs, shaved head and reportedly intense appearance can be as much of a drawback as an asset in security and law enforcement work as well as personal and professional relations.
+I have also repeatedly found that my 6'2”, 200 lbs, shaved head and reportedly intense appearance can be as much of a drawback as an asset in security and law enforcement work, as well as in personal and professional relations.
 I am constantly conscious of this, and strive for a balanced approach that avoids violence and solves problems pre-emptively by communicating as much as possible.
 Even this emphasis on transparent communicating can be a drawback, as many superiors and colleagues wish to control information that I feel can be useful to the team as a whole.

 6. HOW WOULD YOU DESCRIBE YOURSELF?

-I am a US military veteran, an American though born and raised in Sweden.
+I am a US military veteran, and an American, though born and raised in Sweden.
 I am dedicated to the values of freedom, rights and equality before the Law that made this country great.
 I am a fitness enthusiast, a life-long learner, artist, published writer and movie-maker.
 I am a reasonable man and law enforcement officer, until the time comes not to be reasonable but to take decisive action to protect the public and the federal buildings, property and personnel that are placed in my charge.
 I am a voracious reader, a compulsive researcher and a transparent open-source contributor & communicator who takes immense pride and satisfaction in the accomplishments of others, as long as I had some small but concrete hand in helping them get started or progress.
 I am an impact player on any team, but the true value of anyone who takes great pride in their performance is not their personal achievements, but how they can take up slack, make up for the mistakes of others, adapt to the needs of the group and make others able to contribute as much as possible for the eventual success and triumph of the group.
 I am a harsh and open critic of myself.

 I am a Deepsea diver, a hardhat underwater worker, a shooter, an EMT-B, a cop, an Atmospheric Dive Suit Pilot, a canyoneer, a six-time IRONMAN and two-time All-Navy Triathlete.
 I am a US National Champion in Australian Rules Football, a rugby player, a player rather than watcher of sports.
-I am a person who apparently learns languages much more easily than others, a rock climber, a teacher, a student, a cook, a security specialist, a bodyguard and the best friend you could ever have when things go really really bad.
+I am a person who apparently learns languages much more easily than others, a rock climber, a teacher, a student, a cook, a security specialist, a bodyguard and the best friend you could ever have when life takes a turn for the worst.
 I will drag you out of the situation and I will carry you back to safety.

 WRITING SKILLS